AdobeDocs/destination-sdk.en/help/docs-framework/documentation-instructions.md

 ## Documentation template

 To assist you in creating your documentation page, we have prefilled a [documentation template](/help/docs-framework/self-service-template.md) for you.
 Further below, you can find instructions how to edit the template and open a pull request.
-We will review and publish the documentation for your new destination.
+The Adobe documentation team will review and publish the documentation for your new destination.

 You can [download the template here](assets/yourdestination-template.md.zip).
 Unzip the file to extract the `yourdestination.md` file.